 WordPress 6.2 “Dolphy” was released a few days ago.
-It is the first release where I was involved in performance work, as per my role of core contributor.
-It is also the first release that has had a positive impact across the board, improving all kind of themes, classic and block ones:
+It is the first release that has had a positive impact across the board, improving all kind of themes, classic and block ones:

 The server-side performance of WordPress 6.2.0 entails a +25% improvement for block themes and 10% for classic ones compared to 6.1.1.